-The primary source of water for Union County is the Catawba River.
 Union County jointly owns and operates the Catawba River Water Treatment Plant with the Lancaster County Water and Sewer District (LCW&SD) in Lancaster SC.
 Currently 80% of our water needs are met through this facility.
+Union County also has a purchase water agreement with Anson County, NC to purchase up to four million gallons daily.
+Union County currently has a total of 25 million gallons per day (MGD) water supply capacity.